hyper-level-nerds/sentient/README.md

 * Schema language
 * Model/Protocol source code generation of various programming languages using schema compiler<br/><br/>

-### Brief Specifications
+## Brief Specifications

 In order to implement the Sentient library in a specific programming language, some common features must be implemented below

+### Basic Types

-* 8/16/32/64 bit integer, 32/64 bit floating point types as below<br/>In some languages, they have the types as primitive types and it would be much better to have aliased to be the Sentient names(u8, u16, u32, u64, i8, i16, i32, i64, f32, f64) if they have the type name aliasing syntax<br/>
+In the implementation, the library should have 8/16/32/64 bit integer, 32/64 bit floating point types<br/>In some languages, they have the types as primitive types and it would be much better to have aliased to be the Sentient names(u8, u16, u32, u64, i8, i16, i32, i64, f32, f64) if they have the type name aliasing syntax<br/>
 Also, In several languages having only simple number types(Python, TypeScript...), They should have all types u8 through f64 as wrapper classes.
 Whenever possible, operator overloading functions (if the syntax exists) should satisfy the user experience

 <table>